MCP Integration Guide

 # Overview

 CJ Dropshipping provides an MCP (Model Context Protocol) Server that allows AI assistants to directly call CJ's API capabilities.
-Through MCP, you can use natural language in AI platforms such as ChatGPT and VS Code Copilot to search products, query orders, manage logistics, and more — no manual code integration required.
+Through MCP, you can use natural language in AI platforms such as ChatGPT and Claude to search products, query orders, manage logistics, and more — no manual code integration required.

 # What is MCP?